sophiebatten123/Batten-s_Bakery_Website/README.md

 # Future Features

-- In the future Batten's Bakery would benefit from an online store enabling its customers to purchase pasteries and cakes online.
+- In the future Batten's Bakery would benefit from an online store enabling its customers to purchase pastries and cakes online.
 This feature would increase the number of visitors to the site and increase the number of orders at Batten's Bakery.

 # Technology Used